Universal Online Convex Optimization Meets Second-order Bounds: Standard Online Convex Optimization

 $\P_{\str}$ can approximate $\lambda$ well in the sense that for any $\lambda \in [1/T,1]$, there must exist a $\lbah \in \P_{\str}$ such that $\lbah \leq \lambda \leq 2 \lbah$.

 In the following, we denote by $R(A,\lbah)$ the regret bound, predicted by theory, of expert $E(A,\lbah)$ in Algorithm~\ref{alg:1}.
 Note that the expert $E(A,\lbah)$ assumes the online functions are $\lbah$-strongly convex, which is true since $\lbah \leq \lambda$.
 Thus, the regret bound $R(A,\lbah)$ is \emph{valid}, and it is also \emph{tight} because $\lambda \leq 2 \lbah$.
-We have the following theoretical guarantee. \begin{thm} Under Assumptions \ref{ass:1} and \ref{ass:2}, if the online functions are $\lambda$-strongly convex with $\lambda \in [1/T, 1]$, we have
+We have the following theoretical guarantee. \begin{theorem} Under Assumptions \ref{ass:1} and \ref{ass:2}, if the online functions are $\lambda$-strongly convex with $\lambda \in [1/T, 1]$, Algorithm~\ref{alg:1} satisfies

 where $\lbah \in \P_{\str}$, $\lbah \leq \lambda \leq 2 \lbah$, and